godaddy/godaddy.github.io/_posts/2019-04-16-kubernetes-external-secrets.md

-Secrets wrote a [Kubernetes External Secrets CLI](https://github.com/silasbw/kubernetes-external-secrets-cli) that makes migration easy by converting a `Secret` to a series of AWS CLI commands and a kubectl command that load your secret data into AWS Secrets Manager and create a complementary `ExternalSecret` object.
+Secrets wrote a [Kubernetes External Secrets CLI](https://github.com/silasbw/kubernetes-external-secrets-cli) that makes migration easy by converting a `Secret` to a series of AWS CLI commands and a kubectl command that loads your secret data into AWS Secrets Manager and creates a complementary `ExternalSecret` object.

 ## Other approaches